efe-v2/case-study/README.md

 🔲 Github Workflow

    🔲 Github Pytest When PR to Main Workflow
+   (There is a current problem with the envirement value of repository secrets, will be fixed if any time left)

    🔲 Github Docker Deployement When Merge to Main Workflow